News & Events

 Fill the Bus

-Fill the bus and help fill the bellies of hungry children in the Rochester region.
+Fill the Bus and help fill the bellies of children in the Rochester region.

-Foodlink, Wegmans, 13WHAM ABC, WUHF Fox Rochester, and CW Rochester will team up once again for a two-week food drive, “Fill the Bus,” to benefit Foodlink’s BackPack program, which alleviates child hunger on weekends and school breaks.
+Foodlink, Wegmans, Fidelis Care, and our media sponsors at 13WHAM ABC, WUHF Fox Rochester, and CW Rochester will team up once again for our “Fill the Bus” food drive to benefit Foodlink’s BackPack program, which alleviates child hunger on weekends and school breaks.
 Each Friday or before a holiday, a child who is at risk of food insecurity is given a bag in their backpack filled with enough healthy, kid-friendly meals to last all weekend.
 Children who are properly nourished are more attentive in class, can concentrate better on exams, and have a better chance of graduating.

 Shoppers can visit their local Wegmans stores and donate suggested items for the BackPack program at checkout.
 Each store has wishlists posted as well as suggested items for sale.
 Shoppers also could purchase bags ranging from $5 to $20 filled with the most-needed items.
 All donations stay in the Rochester and Finger Lakes region.